open-AIMS/ADRIAIndicators.jl/paper/paper.md

 4. Locations
 5. Scenarios

-If a dimension is missing then the order remains the same however the missing dimensions is excluded.
+If a dimension is missing then the order remains the same however the missing dimensions are excluded.
 Furthermore, all metrics have an option to provide a buffer as input in the cases where one wants to write the metric into an existing array or sub-array.
 This implementation is relied upon by functions that allocate the returned array as-well and was chosen to